KimRuedasR/Just-Dogs/readme.md

 The Just Dogs app is in active development.
 Current features include:

+    - Google Cloud Vision API Integration: For advanced dog recognition in images.
+    - Redesigned UI: A fresh and user-friendly interface.
-    Authentication System: Basic screens for user registration and login using Firebase.
+    - Authentication System: Basic screens for user registration and login using Firebase.
-    Firebase Integration: For authentication and data storage.
+    - Firebase Integration: For authentication and data storage.
-    Navigation: Basic navigation and a bottom tab bar.
+    - Navigation: Basic navigation and a bottom tab bar.
-    Redux Integration: For scalable and predictable state management.
+    - Redux Integration: For scalable and predictable state management.
-    Camera Functionality: Users can take and upload pictures.
+    - Camera Functionality: Users can take and upload pictures.
-    Image Posting and Saving: Upload images and save to Firestore.
+    - Image Posting and Saving: Upload images and save to Firestore.
-    Profile Display: User profile and image post layout.
+    - Profile Display: User profile and image post layout.
-    Search: Search functionality for users and their posts.
+    - Search: Search functionality for users and their posts.
-    Feed: Display posts from followed users.
+    - Feed: Display posts from followed users.
-    Comments: Add and display comments on posts.
+    - Comments: Add and display comments on posts.
-    Like/Dislike Functionality: Users can like or dislike posts.
+    - Like/Dislike Functionality: Users can like or dislike posts.
-    UI Development: Ongoing development of user interface screens.

-Current Challenges

-    Auto Reload: Working on improving the auto-reload feature for a seamless user experience.
-    Displaying Captions: Implementing the display of captions alongside posts in the feed.
+Upcoming Features

+    - Machine Learning Model: Implementing a custom made dog recognition ML image classificator.
+    - Notifications: Adding push notifications for likes, comments, and follows.
+    - Chat Functionality: Enabling direct messaging between users.
+    - UI/UX improvements and new redesign!

 The project is actively being developed, with upcoming features and enhancements planned to create a comprehensive platform for dog lovers.
 Contributions and suggestions are welcome to make Just Dogs a delightful experience for its users.estions are welcome to make Just Dogs a delightful experience for its users.